stevebrownlee/client-side-mastery-evening/week02/Labday/command_line.md

 	$ cd #takes you to root directory
 	$ cd workspace #takes you to workspace directory
 	$ cd .. #takes you to back one directory
+	$ cd - #takes you to where you previously were
 	```
 2. cat - reads a file and prints it to the terminal